Concrete Calculator – How Much Concrete Do You Need?

 For more complex shapes, check out our volume calculator.

-How Many Bags of Concrete do you Need?
+How Many Bags of Concrete Do You Need?

 Using bags can be easier than ready-mix when you have many small pours or a small project where a truck is not practical or cost-effective.
-But, keep in mind that mixing bags on-site can become difficult if you’re pouring a large slab or many footings.
+But keep in mind that mixing bags on-site can become difficult if you’re pouring a large slab or many footings.

-For the most part, ready-mix concrete from a truck is more cost-effective than bags and makes sense if you have a mid-size project and can pour all at once.
+For the most part, ready-mix concrete from a truck is more cost-effective than bags and makes sense if you have a mid-size project and can pour it all at once.

 So, how many bags of concrete do you need?